mohamedsamy911/fintech-application/README.md

 ### How exceptions are caught and surfaced
 The service methods throw meaningful `HttpException`s like `BadRequestException` and `NotFoundException`.
 These are caught in controllers and re-thrown if needed.
 Unexpected errors are wrapped in a generic `InternalServerErrorException` to avoid leaking internal details.

+### Why rate limiting was implemented
+Rate limiting helps mitigate brute force and DoS attacks by restricting request rate.
+This application uses the `ThrottlerModule` from `@nestjs/throttler` to implement rate limiting.
+For more information, see the [official documentation](https://docs.nestjs.com/security/rate-limiting).

 ---

 ## 🚀 Getting Started